tyayers/apigee-templater/docs/cloudshell-tutorial.md

 ```sh
 curl https://$APIGEE_HOST/trips?filter=start_station_id=2567&orderBy=duration_minutes%20asc&pageSize=5&pageToken=2
 ```
 You should see 5 records returned in clean JSON format.
+The proxy is doing the query and conversion into a RESTful format.

 ---

 ## Conclusion
 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>